-A lot of people insisted I stay in the Tax profile but I wanted to into a Big 4 accounting firm.
+People insisted that I should stay in the Tax profile but I wanted to into a Big 4 accounting firm.

 On the second day a short training.

-And on the third day, we were given our laptops.
-Trust me I was the happiest on that day because I got a brand new laptop and not a used one!
+And on the third day, we got our laptops.
+Trust me I was the happiest on that day because I got a brand new laptop!

 E-Learning at Big 4

-On the fourth day, we were divided into groups and all of us (new article trainees) started our E-learning (mandatory before starting the on-field job).
+On the fourth day, they divided us into groups.
+All new article trainees started E-learning (mandatory before starting the on-field job).